 - The baby who did not die from polio or become deaf from measles.
 Childhood and adult immunizations have prevented millions of cases of disease from occurring.

 Public Health Touches All of Us

-In fact, public health touches the lives of each and every resident of Erie County each and every day not only through these services but through a very broad spectrum of community wide programs and partners.
+In fact, public health touches the lives of every resident of Erie County every day, not only through these services but through a very broad spectrum of community-wide programs and partners.
 Public health includes cities and rural communities.
 It means that our restaurants, schools, mobile home parks, swimming pools, beaches, public water systems, public sewer systems, and septic systems are being monitored for adherence to basic standards.
 It means that programs related to diseases carried by insects and rodent-control are in place.

-Finally, health data is constantly being collected about our community by the local health department.
-Though statistics may seem boring, local disease numbers are what drive decisions made by our government leaders about where to spend money in healthcare.
+Finally, health data is constantly being collected about our community by the Erie County Department of Health.
+Though statistics may seem boring, local disease numbers are what drive decisions made by our government leaders about where to spend money in health care.
 And getting more public dollars for our community is exciting!